-Module credits 12.00

-Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Law
+Service modules Faculty of Engineering, Built Environment and Information Technology

-Prerequisites No prerequisites.

 Contact time 1 discussion class per week, 3 lectures per week

-Language of tuition Separate classes for Afrikaans and English

-Academic organisation Philosophy
+Department Philosophy

-Period of presentation Semester 2

 Introduction to Philosophy

 The two semester modules at first-year level introduce students to the four main subfields of Philosophy, namely epistemology and metaphysics, ethics and political philosophy.
 This module introduces students to two of these subfields.
 Students must contact the Department of Philosophy to ascertain which two subfields are covered in each semester as the choice may change from time to time due to availability of teaching staff.
 Students will become acquainted with the nature of philosophical reflection by exploring a number of classical philosophical themes in each subfield.
 Throughout the module there is an emphasis on developing those critical thinking, reading and writing skills that are required in Philosophy, while students become acquainted with the power of critique as critical judgment and discernment.